 In the distance from Mnandi Beach you can see the limestone cliffs of Wolfgat Nature Reserve.
 This coastal conservation area is home to endangered dune vegetation, including evergreen shrubs, flowering succulents and a variety of daisies.
 Go for the scenic hikes along the majestic cliffs, and keep your eyes peeled for fossils – a 45,000-year-old fossil den of a brown hyaena was discovered here.
 Contact Cape Flats Tourism and Environmental Development Association (TEDA) for more information on available trails.

-If you’d rather get your hands dirty than take a hike, head back to town and visit Seed.
+If you’d rather get your hands dirty than take a hike, head to Seed.
 An award-winning non-profit organisation, Seed promotes environmental and social justice and urban farming.
 It offers several green entrepreneurship and upliftment programmes that visitors can explore.
 Guided tours of its organic market gardens, its small-scale mushroom production facility and nurseries are also available, but booking is essential.

 Mitchells Plain is where you’ll find some of the best braaied snoek in town.
 A thin species of snake mackerel, snoek is found only in the Southern Hemisphere and is a local delicacy.
 Check in with the Cape Town Rock and Surf Fishing Facebook group and and join the local anglers – you might catch cob or stumpnose yourself!